-Lloyd's applies a minimum "sum of squares test" within premium and reserve risk, across premium and reserve risk, and across risk categories.
-This test assesses a very minimal level of correlation is being applied and is therefore considered as a minimum requirement rather than a test of appropriateness.
+Lloyd's applies a minimum "sum of squares test" within premium and reserve risk, across premium and reserve risk and across risk categories.
+This test assesses that there is at least a minimal level of correlation being applied and is therefore passing is considered a minimum requirement rather than a test of appropriateness.

-7.3.10 Contribution to Capital
+9.3.10 Contribution to Capital

 Lloyd's will review the contributions to capital from risk types, but also contributions to insurance risk from individual classes to check the dependencies.
-Premium risk, as well as reserve risk as a whole, are required to contribute positively to capital, and individual classes within the risks are in general expected to contribute positively to insurance risk.
+Premium risk, as well as reserve risk as a whole, are required to contribute positively to capital, and individual classes within the risks are expected to contribute positively to insurance risk.
 This is due to the underlying principle that adding additional risk should not lead to a reduction in capital.
-In particular, when a new class is introduced, Lloyd's will not accept that the addition of a new class reduces capital given the uncertainty around a new class of business (see section 7.3.11).
-This means that classes should, at a minimum, contribute higher than their mean result in all cases to premium and reserve risk- and ultimately also insurance risk.
+In particular, when a new class is introduced, Lloyd's will not accept that the addition of a new class reduces capital given the uncertainty around a new class of business (see section 9.3.11).
+This means that classes should, at a minimum, contribute more than their mean result in all cases to premium and reserve risk-and ultimately also insurance risk.

 Lloyd's will use the contributions by class in the review of dependencies, for example by checking that classes contribute at a sufficiently high percentile to premium and reserve risk.
-The contributions to premium and reserve risk by class should be calculated in the same way as the contributions by risk types (see Section 17).
+The contributions to premium and reserve risk by class should be calculated in the same way as the contributions by risk types (see section 18).

-7.3.11 New Syndicates and/or New Classes
+9.3.11 New Syndicates and/or New Classes